exasol/kafka-connect-jdbc-exasol/README.md

 cd kafka-connect-jdbc-exasol

+# If you're running docker in a virtual environment you might
+# need to run the following command before docker-compose up:

+# export COMPOSE_TLS_VERSION=TLSv1_2

 docker-compose up

 ```

 * Now we should create an exasol sample schema and table.
 This example creates a